"Arena to Madison" - late 1880's

 In December of 2018 McGilligan’s “the shop” closed.
 The owners Dan Gavigan and Brad Stevens decided to hang up their tack hammers.
 Some retired and some moved on.

 Good news!!
-Tim Gavigan with the help of his daughter Mary Katherine has decided to keep the business going at a small scale.
+Tim Gavigan with the help of his daughter Mary Katherine, and Kunga Sangpo (Upholsterer from old shop) have decided to keep the business going at a small scale.